Frequently Asked Questions (FAQs), Considerations and Working Definitions

 What do you mean by dance & rhythmic expression?

 My approach to dance centres movement as authentic self-expression and communication—a fundamental assertion of who you are through rhythm and embodiment.
 Rather than imposing western colonial standards of ‘correct’ movement, I honour dance as a deeply personal language that emerges from your body’s own wisdom and cultural knowing.
-Through repetition, amplification, and relationship with music and environment, we create meaning that is entirely your own.
-This practice is about cultivating self-permission to move as your body wants to move, free from external judgment or standardization, reclaiming dance as a birthright of expression that belongs to every body.
+Through repetition, amplification, and relationship with rhythmic qualities (ie. vibration, energy, music…) and environment, we create meaning that is entirely your own.
+This practice is about cultivating self-permission to move as your body wants to move, free from external judgment or standardization, reclaiming dance as a right of expression that belongs to every body.

 What does being relational in therapy mean?

-My relational approach recognizes that healing happens through the safety and the trust we build together in our therapeutic relationship.
-We will honour how your early relationships have shaped your understanding of yourself and the world around you.
-Within the cultivated safety of our therapeutic relationship, you can gently explore your patterns of connection and discover new options and ways of relating to yourself and others.
+My somatic relational approach recognizes that healing happens through the safety and the trust we build together.
+This means I practice cultural humility and attunement by including my own socio cultural location as well as yours in our relational dynamic— As well as honouring your unique socio-cultural shaping your understanding of yourself and the world around you.
+Within the cultivated safety of our exchanges, you can gently explore your patterns of connection and discover new options and ways of relating to yourself and others.
 In essence our collaboration provides a living container where you can experience and practice more fulfilling ways of being in a relationship.

 What is your approach to expressive movement?